 Visitors do decline in November, and aside from the period around Christmas and New Year, remain low until mid-spring.
 Winter is the time to come if you don't want to wait in line - and don't mind the gray, chilly weather and short periods of daylight.

 If you're visiting from North America, you may not realize that Paris is farther north than even Montreal or Seattle - meaning the sun doesn't set until around 10pm in June and July.
 This means long days of glorious sunlight, and magical evenings as the sun slowly sets, with the sky not getting fully dark until about 11pm.

 The reverse is true in November, December, and early January, when the sun sets around 5pm.
 On cloudy or rainy days, you'll feel the darkness even sooner.

 During December and January, the sun doesn't rise until 8:30am - 9am.
 Stay away during these months if you suffer from seasonal affective disorder.
-Alternately, plan to spend your time in museums and galleries, shopping, and attending concerts or the ballet, and you may not even miss the sun.
+On the other hand, spend your time in Paris in museums and galleries, shopping, and attending concerts or the ballet, and you may not even miss the sun.

 So to sum all this up ... if you want to minimize your flight and hotel costs, travel to Paris in February.

 Smaller crowds, comfortable weather, and long periods of daylight provide compelling reasons to visit Paris in May, June, September, and October - but just be aware that you're likely to pay the most for plane fares and hotel rates during these months.